 Lung cancer is initially diagnosed by taking an x-ray of the lungs.
 If this reveals any suspicious changes, further examinations (e.g. bronchoscopy) and medical imaging procedures (e.g. computed tomography (CT)), are carried out.

 During a bronchoscopy, tissue samples are taken for subsequent analysis.
 Computed tomography provides a three-dimensional view inside the lungs.
-Magnetic resonance imaging (MRI) is also used to diagnose the presence of metastases.
+Positron emission tomography (PET-CT) is also used to diagnose metastases and magnetic resonance imaging (MRI) is used to rule out brain metastases.

 Treatment and chances of recovery